Variational Gaussian Approximation in Replica Analysis of Parametric Models: General Results

 \subsection{Stationarity conditions}

 The variational parameters $m,q,\chi$ are determined by the following stationarity conditions:

 where

 These conditions correspond, respectively, to the stationarity of the population loss gradient, a (non-centered) covariance-like quantity for the gradients, and a regularized Hessian-like quantity.
-They are, however, evaluated under thermal averages, and therefore do not coincide with naive population quantities at finite $n$.
+They are, however, evaluated under thermal averages, and therefore do not coincide with naive population quantities when $n$ is finite.

 It may be useful to comment on the stationarity condition for $m$.
-Suppose that in the condition \eqref{eq: stationarity m general} both $q$ and $\chi$ vanish.
+Suppose that in the condition \eqrefflat{eq: stationarity m general} both $q$ and $\chi$ vanish.
 In this case, the stationary condition reduces to $ 0 = \lambda m + n\,\E_{z}[\nabla_m l(m;z)] $, which corresponds to the stationary point of the population loss, i.e., an ideal estimator.
 However, in general, this is of course not the case.
 Hence, one important question is how this ideal condition is modified by the thermal fluctuations $\chi$ and the quenched randomness $q$.
 To reveal the structure of the solution, one typically needs either simplifying assumptions or numerical analysis, yet examining the form of the governing equations already provides insight into how well the estimator learns the average direction encoded by $m$.
 We will return to this point in subsubsection~\ref{subsubsection: double descent}.